madetech/handbook/roles/engineer.md

 ### To be fully billable

 We expect our Engineers to be fully billed on customers deliveries as we are a business trying to make a profit by delivering valuable working software to our customers.

+### To regularly communicate with customers without reminder

+We expect our Engineers to be communicating with our customers daily through their standups, but also throughout the day via Slack.
+Everyone should feel empowered to ask customers questions, communicate progress and demonstrate successes.

 ## Core Engineer Expectations